-10. What's the difference between the Mathematics in Teaching minor and the Mathematics minor?
+11. What's the difference between the Mathematics for Teaching minor and the Mathematics minor?

-The Mathematics for Teaching minor requires students to complete a very specific set of 7 courses that introduce students to K-12 pedagogy in mathematics and topics they will be teaching in a K-12 setting, such as alegbra and geometry.
+The Mathematics for Teaching minor requires students to complete a very specific set of 11 courses that introduce students to K-12 pedagogy in mathematics and topics they will be teaching in a K-12 setting, such as alegbra and geometry.
+This minor is open to students in both mathematics and non-mathematics majors.

-The Mathematics minor is a more general minor in which students have more flexibility to choose what upper divis mathematics courses they want to learn
+The Mathematics minor is a more general minor in which students have more flexibility to choose what upper division mathematics courses they want to learn.
+This minor is not open to students already pursuing a mathematics major.